waseemalwedyani-max/AI-Image-Classification/README.md

 # AI-Image-Recognition
 # Image Classification Project using Teachable Machine and Python

+# Image Classification Project using Teachable Machine and Python

 This project is a practical application of training a Machine Learning model to recognize and classify images using Google's **Teachable Machine**, then exporting and running it locally via **Python** within the **Anaconda** environment.

 ## 📁 Repository Structure